ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 number of considerations related to DNS caching.
 The inherent conflict between freshness and the impact of caching on the reduction of DNS-lookup overhead should be considered from the Mail Receiver's point of view.
-Should Domain Owners publish a DNS record with a very short TTL, Mail Receivers can be provoked through the injection of large volumes of messages to overwhelm the Domain Owner's DNS.
+Should Domain Owners or PSOs publish a DNS record with a very short TTL, Mail Receivers can be provoked through the injection of large volumes of messages to overwhelm the publisher's DNS.
 Although this is not a concern specific to DMARC, the implications of a very short TTL should be considered when publishing DMARC policies.

 Conversely, long TTLs will cause records to be cached for long periods of time.
-This can cause a critical change to DMARC parameters advertised by a Domain Owner to go unnoticed for the length of the TTL (while waiting for DNS caches to expire).
+This can cause a critical change to DMARC parameters advertised by a Domain Owner or PSO to go unnoticed for the length of the TTL (while waiting for DNS caches to expire).
 Avoiding this problem can mean shorter TTLs, with the potential problems described above.
 A balance should be sought to maintain